Peterr181/rook-ai-take-home-task/README.md

 You may leave a message explaining your coding choices, but it's not necessary.
 Testing framework isn't installed, so instead just explain whether you think it's a good or bad idea to write tests for this feature or how to approach it.

+### Possibilities to test in future

+For unit testing, test individual functions and methods separately, like deleteCard, setVisibleCards, and other store actions.
+You should also mock API calls in useGetListData to simulate different scenarios such as successful data fetches, errors, and loading states.
+For component testing, test React components like Entrypoint, CardList, and Card to make sure they render properly with different props.
+Additionally, use React Testing Library to simulate user interactions, like clicking buttons or expanding cards, and check if the expected outcomes occur.